pgardias/pgardias.github.io/_pages/links.md

 [How to do Research at the MIT AI Lab](https://dspace.mit.edu/bitstream/handle/1721.1/41487/AI_WP_316.pdf?sequence=4) is full of useful advice for any researcher

 [Advice for Undergraduates Considering Graduate School](https://pages.gseis.ucla.edu/faculty/agre/grad-school.html) is an essay to prospective undergraduate students interested in research, from a [series](https://pages.gseis.ucla.edu/faculty/agre/index.html) of essays by Philip Agre

+[The Illustrated Guide to a Ph.D.](https://matt.might.net/articles/phd-school-in-pictures/) explains what a Ph.D. is with a set of diagrams, starting from your earliest education

 [You Cannot Serve Two Masters](http://www.argmin.net/2018/08/09/co-employment/) by Ben Recht discusses industry misdirection of academic work away from "curiosity driven research"